jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 > It includes a mechanism for specifying the dependencies as well as making it simple to build, test, run, update, etc the code and built artifacts.

 We will use the `mx` tool to build and patch our build of the compiler into a running version of Java.
-We can use our `graal-dev` folder to keep our tools together, you can add mx into your shell profile if desired.
+We can use the `graal-dev` folder to keep our tools together, you can add `mx` into your shell profile.

 ```shell
 git clone https://github.com/graalvm/mx.git